Consular protection outside the EU

 - relief and repatriation in case of an emergency

-EU rules on consular protection
+Development of EU consular protection